 Nowadays, I use commercial sprays because I usually have them handy.
 However, again, back in the day, we just mixed something up and went for it.
 Ah, the simple days, when you actually made something yourself and didn't just buy it ready made!

 Actually, those were better days.
 Instead of using some fancy spray and wiping off paper towels, leaving bits of lint and so forth on the windows, the combination of newspaper and the home-made solution worked wonders.

 If you are interested, below is a formula I came across somewhere which provides a nice solution for the window-washing chore.
 Now, when I was a wee lad, the solution I used generally took the form of about half a gallon of warm water a shot of either ammonia or Comet.
 Worked all right.
 But below is a fancy formula someone came up with, and since it requires such a precise formulation, it must be good!

 Who'd have thought to use corn starch to wash the windows!

-I am assured that this will leave your windows looking like a professional cleaned them.
+I am assured that this will leave your windows looking like a professional was the one that cleaned them.
 We shall see.